 Swindon's comeback in the match was complete just past the hour mark when Kevin Stewart led a dangerous home counter-attack before slotting in Byrne, who slide the ball low past Williams.

 City, who had brought on Steven Davies by this stage, were struggling to come to terms with Swindon's upturn in their performance, and they were powerless to prevent Byrne from grabbing his hat-trick just seven minutes later with an eye-catching third.

 After picking up the ball outside City's box, Byrne surged into the penalty box, driving past three Bradford players at the same time, before drilling in a low shot between Williams' legs.

 Third sadly became four for Swindon shortly afterwards when Obika latched onto Turnbull's pace, held off Nathan Clarke and fired past Williams from just inside the area.

-A shell-shocked City introduced Paul Anderson and Mark Marshall in the action later in the half but the damage had been done by that stage and Parkinson's men were left to lick their wounds on the long coach journey home.
+A shell-shocked City introduced Paul Anderson and Mark Marshall in the action later in the half but the damage had been done by that stage and Parkinson's men were left to lick their wounds on the long bus journey home.